rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

 You could already execute the mutation in the browser by clicking the button.
 If you haven't starred the repository before, it should be starred after clicking the button.
-You can visit the repository on GitHub to get a visual feedback for it.
-Otherwise, in your application, you wouldn't see any result reflected yet.
-The button would still show the "Star" label when the repository wasn't starred before.
-That's because the `viewerHasStarred` boolean wasn't updated in the local state of the App component after the mutation.
+You can visit the repository on GitHub to get visual feedback, though you won't see any results reflected yet.
+The button still shows the "Star" label when the repository wasn't starred before, because the `viewerHasStarred` boolean wasn't updated in the local state of the App component after the mutation.
 That's the next thing you are going to implement.
 Since axios returns a promise, you can use the `then()` method on the promise to resolve it with your own implementation details.

 {{< highlight javascript "hl_lines=1 2 3 9 10 11" >}}
 const resolveAddStarMutation = mutationResult => state => {